 Is segmentation enough on its own?
 A few of years ago, we might have said yes.
-But considering the fact that 70% of 18-24 year olds find emails that don’t match their personal tastes annoying, the answer today is another resounding no.
+But considering the fact that 75% of consumers feel misunderstood by the brands they shop with, the answer today is likely no.

 Personalisation can be applied to any campaign – whether segmented or not – to make it hyper-relevant to the recipient.
 It’s a step beyond grouping customers and prospects together and serving them content in the hope it might be relevant; combining each customer’s unique footprint with data science to present them with content that is highly likely to be of interest.